 Trail an Error

 I narrowed down the problem to the VLANs, but I was unable to revert everything back to a non-VLAN setup from before my previous attempt.
-Through Googling, I found a tidbit that mentioned that Omada doesn’t handle untagged traffic very well.
+Through Googling, I found a tidbit that mentioned that Omada doesn’t handle untagged traffic well.
 That person was suggesting moving everything to a VLAN so that all traffic was being tagged, but that’s a radical change for my network and would screw up my Home Assistant.

 Port Profiles

 Port profiles are the root of the problem.
-Unlike my previous switch that let me
+Unlike my previous switch

-explicitly tag ports with VLANs, the Omada software doesn’t allow that to happen
+that let me explicitly tag ports with VLANs, the Omada software doesn’t

-with the new switch.
+allow that to happen with the new switch.
 Instead there is a Native Network

-(untagged) and then
+(untagged) and then Tagged Networks

-(tagged).
-There must always be a Native Network and the Native
+always be a Native Network and the Native Network cannot also be put

-Network cannot also be put into the Tagged Networks.
+into the Tagged Networks.

 Dummy VLAN (Solution)